 The BI-RADS and planimetric measures lead to the most straightforward quantification scheme, which is estimating and counting the bright, dense pixels.
-There have been reported several automated approaches to this problem ranging from thresholding techniques [34, 35] over phantomand wedge-based techniques [36] to rigorous modelling based on medical physics [37] and training of statistical models based on extracted features [38, 39, 40].
+There have been reported several automated approaches to this problem ranging from thresholding techniques [34, 35] over phantom-and wedge-based techniques [36] to rigorous modelling based on medical physics [37] and training of statistical models based on extracted features [38, 39, 40].
 An extension to this scheme involves estimating the 3D volume of dense tissue in stead of just the area [41].
 There has also been an investigation into the individual correlation of different features of the image with radiologists's grading of mammographic density [42].
 We present an automated thresholding method quantifying the area of dense tissue in Chapter 3.

-4Hyperplasia is a general term referring to extraordinary proliferation of cells within an organ or tissue
+&lt;sup>4Hyperplasia is a general term referring to extraordinary proliferation of cells within an organ or tissue

 Common to the validation of these approaches are the lack of texture information.
 The original Wolfe classification, however, was partly based on a quantitative property (the amount of dense tissue) and a more qualitative textural property (the appearance and distribution of the ductal pattern).
-Moreover, findings have indicated that breast cancer risk is affected not only by the amount of mammographic density but also by the degree of heterogeneity of the breast pattern and, presumably, by other features captured by the Wolfe classification [43].
-This has led to a more pattern recognition based approach in which a set of training images are used to build a statistical model based on image features and Wolfe labels [44].
+Using texture analysis as basis for automatically classifying breast tissue was originally investigated by Miller and Astley [43] who found it might be viable for detecting and quantifying glandular tissue.
+Moreover, recent findings have indicated that breast cancer risk is affected not only by the amount of mammographic density but also by the degree of heterogeneity of the breast pattern and, presumably, by other features captured by the Wolfe classification [44].
+This has led to a more pattern recognition based approach in which a set of training images are used to build a statistical model based on image features and Wolfe labels [45].
 Training on Wolfe labels, however, still means that the endpoint is an approximation of a radiologist giving a score of 1-4 based on visual assessment.

-We propose a novel approach in which a measure based in some way on local structure and texture of the image is evaluated directly based on its ability to separate treatment versus non-treatment or high-risk versus lowrisk.
+We propose a novel approach in which a measure based in some way on local structure and texture of the image is evaluated directly based on its ability to separate treatment versus non-treatment or high-risk versus low-risk.
 This means not aiming at reproducing radiologist's scores with the potential advantage of finding new manifestations of treatment and potential risk factors in the mammograms.
 This way of approaching the problem is presented using an unsupervised framework in Chapter 4, a supervised framework in Chapter 5, and finally supervised framework including feature selection in Chapter 6.

-Part II

-Development of Methods
+Part II Development of Methods